Deschutes River State Recreation Area Campground

 Acquired between 1963 and 1983 by purchase from various owners, transfer by the U. S. Army Corps of Engineers, and gifts of land from the Oregon Wildlife Heritage Foundation.
 The original tract for the area was 30 acres purchased in 1963 from the Columbia-Deschutes Power Company.
 This tract, with some of the later acquisitions, forms the developed portion of a riverside recreation complex.
 Adjoining the State Recreation Area is the Deschutes River Scenic Waterway.
 The lower Deschutes River from Pelton Dam to the Columbia River, some 104 river miles, was designated an Oregon Scenic Waterway in 1970.
 The purpose is to protect and enhance scenic, recreational, fish and wildlife values along the river while allowing public use of the river for boating, fishing and riverside camping.
 The Oregon Parks and Recreation Department manages the waterway in cooperation with Sherman and Wasco counties, U. S. Bureau of Land Management, Confederated Tribes of the Warm Springs Reservation, Oregon Fish and Wildlife Department, State Marine Board and Oregon State Police.

-Deschutes River State Recreation Area brochure
+Oregon State Parks Deschutes River State Recreation Area page

 Deschutes River State Recreation Area trails brochure